beadsland/fixTracks/doc/README_Database.md

 while working with tracks in iTunes and inadvertently create duplicates of selected tracks.

-The ongoing process for fixing this is as follows:
+The process pursued for fixing this was as follows:

   1. Export current iTunes Library to XML.
   2. Delete the current copy of the CouchDB database.